-ADMINISTRATIVE ORDER NO. 23-44
+ADMINISTRATIVE ORDER NO. 93 104

-IN RE: DUTY JUDGE ASSIGNMENT SCHEDULE, MIAMI
+IN RE: DUTY JUDGE ASSIGNMENT SCHEDULE, WEST PALM BEACH

-The following is a schedule for July, 1993 through December, 1993, as to the Duty Judge for Miami, and supersedes Administrative Order 93-25, and pursuant to the June 10, 1993 Judges' Meeting amended item 9.
-The Duty Judge's function is as follows:
+The following is a schedule for January 1994 through December 1994, as to the Duty Judge for West Palm Beach.
+The Guty Judge's function is as follows:

 - 1. Handle all grand jury matters.
 This includes convening grand juries and ruling on matters affecting those grand juries during each month's duty.
 The Clerk's Office will call the offices of the Duty Judge to attempt to arrange a time convenient to the Judge for the empanelment of the grand jury (if one is scheduled for that month), but if the jurors have already been summoned, the date will have to be firm and the Judge will have to adjust his or her schedule accordingly.
 Once the date for the empanelment is set by the Judge in consultation with the clerk, the date will have to be firm and not subject to change.
-Rule 6(f) of the Federal Rules of Criminal Procedure makes provisions for a grand jury return to be taken a United States Magistrate Judge.
+Rule 6(f) of the Federal Rules of Criminal Procedure makes provisions for a grand jury return to be taken by a United States Magistrate Judge.
 However, whether the District Judge or the Magistrate will take a return will be determined by the Judge.
 Until Rule 6(f) is further construed, a District Judge should handle immunization of witnesses and all matters that pertain to contempt. - 2.
-Key West Grand Juries will be empaneled and supervised by Judge James Lawrence King. - 3.
-Preside over all court naturalization ceremonies and emergency naturalization matters in the Miami Division. - 4.
-Preside over matters arising from Magistrates' proceedings which are not assigned to a District Judge, including but not limited to, applications for reduction of bonds and competency examinations. - 5.
-Transfer of Probation from foreign districts. - 6.
-Swearing in of attorneys to practice. - 7.
+Preside over all court naturalization ceremonies and emergency naturalization matters in West Palm Beach. - 3.
+Preside over matters arising from Magistrates' proceedings which are not assigned to a District Judge, including but not limited to, applications for reduction of bonds and competency examinations. - 4.
+Transfer of Probation from foreign districts. - 5.
+Swearing in of attorneys to practice. - 6.
 Preside over wire tap applications in matters not assigned to any District Judge.
-All extensions will be handled by the District Judge who granted the original application.
+All extensions will be handled by the District Judge who granted the original application. - 7.
+Preside over pen register and trap and trace applications whether they be original applications or renewals. - 8.
+Approval of issuance of warrants of arrest in admiralty cases in any division where the assigned judge is out of the District or is otherwise unavailable.

-- 8. Preside over pen register and trap and trace applications whether they be original applications or renewals. - 9.
-Approval of issuance of warrants of arrest in admiralty cases in any division where the assigned judge is out of the district or is otherwise unavailable. - 10.
-The duty judge may preside over emergency petitions for writ of habeas corpus involving a petitioner's claim to immediate release, where the assigned judge is in the district, but otherwise unavailable to rule on the petition.
+9. The duty judge may preside over emergency petitions for writ of habeas corpus involving a petitioner's claim to immediate release, where the assigned judge is in the district, but otherwise unavailable to rule on the petition.
 After ruling on the emergency relief sought, and for all other purposes and proceedings, the case shall remain on the docket of the judge to whom it was originally assigned.